White House: Texas hostage-taker had raised no red flags

 Investigators believe he had initially traveled to New York believing that Siddiqui was still being held there — where her trial occurred — without realizing she had been sent to a federal prison in Texas.

-During the standoff, Akram forced Cytron-Walker to call Angela Buchdahl, the senior rabbi at New York’s Central Synagogue, and told him to demand Siddiqui’s release.
-In at least one subsequent call, Akram ranted and demanded that Buchdahl make efforts to get Siddiqui freed, an official said.
+During the standoff, Akram forced Cytron-Walker to call Angela Buchdahl, the senior rabbi at New York’s Central Synagogue, in a bid to win Siddiqui’s release.
+In at least one subsequent call, Akram ranted and demanded that Buchdahl try to get Siddiqui freed, an official said.
 Buchdahl called 911 and reported the calls to New York City police.

-Investigators are still working to sort through all of Akram’s movements in the U.S. and are reviewing travel, financial and phone records, but they believe Akram may have traveled by bus to Texas, two of the officials said.
+Investigators are still sorting through Akram’s movements in the U.S. and reviewing his financial and phone records, but believe he may have traveled by bus to Texas, two of the officials said.

 Balsamo and Tucker reported from Washington.
 Also contributing to this report were Associated Press writers Paul J. Weber and Acacia Coronado in Austin; Colleen Long in Washington; Jamie Stengle in Dallas; and Jill Lawless in London.